i-AshishKumar/news-research-LLM/README.md

 ## 🚀 Features

-- **Load URLs or Upload Files**
+- **Load URLs**
-  Paste article URLs directly, or upload a text file containing multiple links.
+  Paste article URLs directly.
 The tool automatically fetches and processes each article.

 - **Content Processing with LangChain**
   Uses LangChain’s `UnstructuredURLLoader` to extract clean text content from news pages.